 Your budget must be submitted on the downloadable Project Budget template.
 It’s an Excel spreadsheet (".xls") file.

 It’s easy to download our Project Budget template.
 Simply save it to your designated folder using the ‘SAVE AS’ command.
-Please make sure you include your organisation name in the new filename.
+Please make sure you include your own name in the new filename.

 The Project Budget template has separate pages (or tabs) for your Income and Expenditure figures, a Balance summary page and a handy Checklist page.
-We’ve embedded some formulae to create totals, other useful prompts and help ensure your budget balances.
+We’ve embedded some formulae to create totals, offer useful prompts, and help ensure your budget balances.

 You’ll see that some of the boxes in the spreadsheet are grey – you can insert your own text and figures here.
 Some of the boxes ask you to select from a dropdown menu.
 The white boxes can’t be changed.

 Please read these notes carefully before starting to fill in the Project Budget.